christopheraue/phpspy/README.md

   [callable](http://php.net/manual/en/language.types.callable.php).
 * `actNaturally()`: Delegates calls to the actual implementation of the spied on function (again).
+* `callOriginal($args = array(), $instance = null)`: Calls the original function
+  without tracking the call.
+Arguments can be passed to the original function by passing an array with them as first argument.
+If the original function is a non-static method the second argument must carry the instance in which context it will be called.
 * `kill()`: Deletes all recorded calls, stops recording further calls and kills the spy.